Nawaz Sharif: Communications and development

 Upon assuming office, Nawaz launched the Public Sector Development Programme (PSDP) which constructed major projects to stimulate the economy.
 This included Diamer-Bhasha Dam, Dasu Dam, Faisalabad-Khanewal M-4 Motorway, Rawalpindi-Islamabad Metrobus Service and Lahore–Karachi Motorway.
 Nawaz also approved feasibility studies for numerous other projects.
 During FY2014–15, Nawaz's government announced additional PSDP funding from to billion.
 The government allocated billion of PSDP funds for the China-Pakistan Economic Corridor, including the Lahore-Karachi Motorway.

 The Economist, writing in January 2017, criticised Nawaz's spending on infrastructure, explaining that it sat unused as "the economic boom it was meant to trigger has never arrived."
 Regarding the China–Pakistan Economic Corridor, the magazine wrote that "critics fear the country will struggle to pay back the debt, especially if foreign-exchange earnings from exports continue to dwindle" further adding that "It may not concern Mr. Sharif unduly if the next generation of roads is as deserted as the last."

 On 24 April 2014, mobile companies Mobilink, Telenor, Ufone and Zong won auctions for 3G and 4G mobile spectrum licenses, raising US$1.112 billion.
 Nawaz stated that billion will be collected in annual revenue from the licenses, while the technology would create millions of jobs in the service sector.
-Nawaz also launched the Prime Minister's Youth Programme, providing a billion fund for interest-free loans, skills development and provision of laptop computers.
+Nawaz also launched the Prime Minister's Youth Programme, providing a billion fund for interest-free loans, skills development and provision of laptop computers under the Prime Minister's Laptop Scheme.

-Protests

-Around 2,000 far-right protesters led by Sunni Tehreek staged a sit-in at D-Chowk in front of the parliament in Islamabad on 27 March 2016, causing a partial shutdown of the capital.
-The protestors demanded the implementation of Sharia in the country and declaring Mumtaz Qadri a martyr.
-The protestors burned cars and a public transit station and injured journalists and bystanders.
-The government called in the army to enforce order.
-By 29 March the crowd had shrunk to 700 protestors, and the protest ended on 30 March after the government promised not to amend the blasphemy laws.
+Imran Khan protests

 Imran Khan began mobilising workers on 29 October 2016 to lockdown Islamabad, demanding Nawaz's resignation and a corruption inquiry.
 In response, the Sharif government placed a citywide ban on gatherings and arrested hundreds of opposition activists.
 The government also arrested scores of Pakistan Tehreek-e-Insaf workers and closed the motorway leading from Khyber Pakhtunkhwa.
 On 1 November, Khan ceased protests after the Supreme Court said it would form a judicial commission to probe allegations stemming from the "Panama Papers" leaks about the Sharif family's offshore wealth.
 In the first week of January, four Pakistani activists known on social media for their secular leftist views went missing.